2025 Eye Prescription Converter | 20/20 Scale Calculator

 How accurate is this eye prescription calculator?

-Our diopter to 20/20 calculator provides estimates within 5-10% of clinical measurements.
+Our diopter to 20/20 calculator provides estimates within 3-5% of clinical measurements using the updated 2025 algorithm.
 Exact visual acuity can vary based on individual factors like pupil size and eye health.

 Does this calculator work for contact lens prescriptions?